 Renée D. Flaherty is a senior attorney with the Institute for Justice.
 She joined IJ in September 2013 and litigates cases to protect economic liberty, property rights and educational choice.

 Renée’s most recent economic liberty work challenges unnecessary educational requirements for ordinary occupations.
-She currently represents lactation consultants in a case against Georgia’s first-of-its-kind licensing law that requires college courses to help women learn to breastfeed.
-In 2020, the Supreme Court of Georgia held that Renée’s clients—and all Georgians—have a right to practice their occupation free from unreasonable government interference.
-Renée also represents day-care providers in a challenge to Washington, D.C.’s regulations requiring a college degree to care for infants and toddlers.
+In 2023, she secured a unanimous victory in the Supreme Court of Georgia in a case against Georgia’s first-of-its-kind licensing law that required college courses for lactation consultants.
+Renée also represented day-care providers in a challenge to Washington, D.C.’s regulations requiring a college degree to care for infants and toddlers.

 Renée has successfully represented families in defense of North Carolina’s Opportunity Scholarship Program, which was upheld by the Supreme Court of North Carolina in July 2015.
 Her work has also resulted in a federal court of appeals victory for ridesharing drivers in Chicago, the return of thousands of dollars to victims of civil forfeiture, and changes to laws that allowed eyebrow threaders in Louisiana and casket sellers in Alabama to pursue their callings.